Fetch TV vs Foxtel: Which offers more value?

 What shows can I watch on Foxtel?

-Included in their entry pack, the Foxtel Plus pack, is the Fox Showcase channel.
-This will give you access to all the big HBO Dramas including Game of Thrones, Westworld, Big Little Lies, Chernobyl, His Dark Materials, Watchmen, The Undoing and a whole lot more.
+Included in their entry pack, the Foxtel Plus pack, is the Showcase channel.
+This will give you access to all the big dramas, including The Listeners, Wolf Wall, The Last Anniversary, Strife, Belgravia, and many more.
 Users often get access to these big shows just hours after they air in the US, and with the ability to stream them on demand you can binge to get back up to date if need be!

 For a full list of channels that you can get under each Foxtel channel pack, check out the table below: